 The cost of hair extensions may vary significantly.
 The price range starts at twenty bucks and may go up to as high as a few thousand dollars.
 The final cost will largely depend on several factors.
-For example, the type and quality of hair, the amount and length of hair, and the method of application of the hair extensions.
+For example, the type and quality of hair, the amount and length of hair, and the application method of hair extensions.

-Another important variable that you need to include in the cost equation is the time required in installing hair extensions.
+Another important variable you need to include in the cost equation is the time required to install hair extensions.
 Essentially, one can expect to spend a lot more if the method of application is time-intensive.

 - What factors affect hair extensions cost?